Participating institutions and project leaders

 She is an assistant professor in the Faculty of Civil Engineering and Geodesy, Military University of Technology, Warsaw since 2016.
 She adds expertise in GNSS and DORIS analysis, time seris and process noise modelling, and environmental loading assessment to the RU.

-He is W3 professor of Astronomical and Physical Geodesy at Technical University of Munich, and currently Vice-Dean of the Department of Civil, Geo and Environmental Engineering.
-He is president of the IAG Commission 2 “Gravity Field” and Co-chair of the GGOS (Global Geodetic Observing System) Standing Committee on Satellite Missions.
+He is W3 professor of Astronomical and Physical Geodesy at Technical University of Munich, and currently Vice-Dean of the Department of Aerospace and Geodesy.
+He was president of the IAG Commission 2 “Gravity Field” in the IAG period 2015-19, and Chair of the GGOS (Global Geodetic Observing System) Standing Committee on Satellite Missions.
 His research fields are global and regional gravity field modelling, satellite geodesy, and related applications in mass transport process modelling.

 He is W3-Professor for Modelling of fluid dynamics in the Earth's system at the Freie Universität Berlin and head of GFZ’s Section 1.3 “Earth System Modelling”.
 He is chair of the GGOS (Global Geodetic Observing System) Committee on “Contributions to Earth System Modelling” and has led sub-commission 3.3 “Earth Rotation and Geophysical Fluids” of the International Association of Geodesy.